Tax & Accountancy

 If you believe you qualify for an exemption, you must apply to HMRC, which will assess eligibility on a case-by-case basis.

 Review your 2024-25 gross rental income and self-employment income.
-If the combined figure exceeds £50,000, you're in the first wave.
-Use August's expense tracking to maintain clear records going forward.
+If the combined figure exceeds £50,000, you are in the first wave and MTD applies to you now.
+Use August's expense tracking to maintain clear digital records going forward.
+If you are between £30,000 and £50,000, you have until April 2027, use the time to set up digital records so the transition is seamless when your phase begins.

 Choose Making Tax Digital software